 Keep the mixture on a slow rolling boil, add the corn cobs and kernels - if using, keep boiling on low heat for about 30 mins, mixing from time to time.

 CHEAT'S VERSION - Place the corn cobs in a large saucepan, add 2 cups of water, and bring to the boil.
-Add the coconut milk into a blender jug, add 3 green chillies, 2 tsp salt, half tsp turmeric, one tsp fresh/powder garlic and 4 tbs of fresh green coriander, blitz until well mixed.
+Add the coconut milk into a blender jug, add 3 green chillies, 2 tsp salt, half tsp turmeric, one tsp fresh/powder garlic, 4 tbs of fresh green coriander and add 1 tbsp maida and 1 tbsp baisen, blitz until well mixed.
 Pour into the pan of bubbling corn, add corn kernels if using, keep on a rolling boil until liquids are reduced and thickened stirring through from time to time -approx 30 mins.
 Add fresh lemon juice and fresh coriander.